fybrik/fybrik/site/docs/tasks/data-plane-optimization.md

 # Enabling data-plane optimization

 Fybrik takes into account data governance and hard IT config policies when building a data plane.
-However, it does not by default take into account **soft** IT config policies (i.e., optimization goals).
+However, it does not by default take into account IT config optimization policies (i.e., optimization goals).
 To enable data-plane optimization, the [Optimizer component](../concepts/optimizer.md) must be enabled.

 ## Enabling the optimizer
 Enabling the optimizer is done by setting the `solver.enabled` property to `true` in Fybrik's Helm chart.
 Assuming Fybrik is already deployed, the following command can be used to enable the optimizer: